-5. Let friends know about the PTO work you do.
+6. Let friends know about the parent volunteer work you do.

 I befriended a mom in my daughter’s class.
 We texted a lot and she would often ask what I was doing that day.
 So after a short time she asked if there’s anything she could do to help me because I was doing so much [at school].
 She didn't realize how much needed to be done and the small amount of PTO volunteers we had.
 Now, she helps when she can. —Shelly B.

-6. Give a special volunteer a reserved parking space each month.
+7. Give a special parent volunteer a reserved parking space each month.

 We honor our Volunteer of the Month with a reserved parking spot—the spot closest to the main entrance of the school—for the whole month.
 It has been a great way to publicly recognize our loyal volunteers and to spark interest among others. —Bridget W.